 Every attendee must agree to comply with the rules of attendance listed below.

 Please note that the Chair may also decide to impose other conditions in advance of, or during the hearing.
 Any additional conditions established prior to the hearing will be noted within the listed hearing.

 Misconduct hearings are held to present the facts of the case and allow officers to give an explanation of their conduct and the circumstances surrounding the allegation.
 Witnesses may also be called to be give evidence.

 The purpose of a public hearing is to show that the Police disciplinary system is open and transparent, and will demonstrate that we do hold officers that breach the Standards of Professional Behaviour, or those that are found guilty of misconduct, accountable for their actions.

 Notice for Hearing to be held in public

 Notices of public hearings will be posted here 5 working days prior to the hearing taking place.

-Formal outcomes of misconduct or special case hearings will be published here under outcomes.
+Formal outcomes of misconduct or accelerated misconduct hearings will be published here under outcomes.

 Conditions of attendance